Maikel Garcia Preview, Player Props: Royals vs. Red Sox

-Maikel Garcia -- with a slugging percentage of .281 in his past 10 games (including zero homers) -- will be in action for the Kansas City Royals against the Boston Red Sox, with James Paxton on the mound, on September 1 at 8:10 PM ET.
+The Kansas City Royals, including Maikel Garcia (hitting .235 in his past 10 games, with a double, a triple, four walks and six RBI), battle starter Tanner Houck and the Boston Red Sox at Kauffman Stadium, Saturday at 7:10 PM ET.

-In his last game, he went 1-for-3 with a triple against the Pirates.
+In his last game, he strung together two hits (going 2-for-4 with two RBI) against the Red Sox.

 Maikel Garcia Game Info & Props vs. the Red Sox